testcontainers/testcontainers-java/docs/index.md

 ## Modules

-Testcontainers comes with many modules, that extend the functionality of Testcontainers and provide integration and better supoort for certain Docker images.
+Testcontainers comes with many modules that extend the functionality of Testcontainers.
+These modules provide integration and better supoort for certain Docker images.
 Those modules are either supported and maintianed by the Testcontainers project, or directly by maintainers of the technology vendor.

 Modules are characterized through the following categories: